Paula Giddings: Career

 From 1969 to 1972, Giddings worked for Random House, first as an editorial assistant and later as a copy editor.
-She then became an associate book editor for the Howard University Press.
-In 1975, she moved to Paris, France to serve as the Paris bureau chief for Encore America/Worldwide News.
+She worked with Charles Harris, who was pushing for more Black editors to join the company, and at this time the publisher was producing many works by Black authors, including Angela Davis and the Black Panthers.
+In 1972, Harris started Howard University Press, and Giddings joined as well, becoming an associate book editor.
+Three years later, she felt disillusioned by the falling momentum of the civil rights movement, and wanted to fulfill her dream of living abroad.
+In 1975, she moved to Paris, France, to serve as the Paris bureau chief for Encore America/Worldwide News.
+She opened the Paris branch of the newspaper, reporting on local issues as well as traveling throughout Africa, interviewing people like Winnie Mandela and President Idi Amin.
+In a notable 1975 trip, she traveled to South Africa, where she had the opportunity to meet leaders of the Anti-Apartheid Movement.
 Two years later, she transferred to the New York office, where she served as an associate editor until 1979.
-In 1975, she traveled to South Africa where she had the opportunity to meet leaders of the Anti-Apartheid Movement.

-In 1984, Giddings published her first book, When and Where I Enter: The Impact of Black Women on Race and Sex in America.
-The book tracks the history of Black women in the United States through the 1970s and the confluence of the Civil Rights and Women's Rights movements.
+In 1984, Giddings published her first book, When and Where I Enter: The Impact of Black Women on Race and Sex in America, which tracks the history of Black women in the United States through the 1970s and the confluence of the Civil Rights and Women's Rights movements.
 Kirkus Reviews described the book as "the first historical study of the relationship, in America, between racism and sexism--broad-ranging, occasionally plodding, generally sound and insightful."
 The following year, Giddings served as contributing editor and book review editor for Essence magazine and became a distinguished scholar for the United Negro College Fund (UNCF).